mse150s20/p2-kinetics/README.md

 # Information About Idaho Infection data
-idaho\_infections.csv is the place where we're consolidating the infection vs. time data.
+The file idaho_infections.csv is the location where we're consolidating the infection vs. time data.
-It contains idaho division of health resource (Link 1).
+The data used to plot the graph contains information from idaho division of health resource (Link 1).
+Additional links used for additional information and further understanding of the virus can be found below.

 ## Links to specific sources